dgreenberg/sbmvivo/readme.md

 ## GPU debugging
 The GPU-based inference method can also be run as a standalone application for easier debugging.
 The Matlab-based command-line tool `sbm.toraw()` and GUI can export an inference problem to a file that can be read by this application.
 This process will be further-documented in the near future.

+## MEX file compilation
+Non-CUDA MEX files can be compiled directly using MEX.
+Some have comments in the file indicating how they should be compiled, for an example see `fspikecountsfit_5state_odesolver_backwardeuler_mainloop.cpp` in the subdirectory `mex/sbm_fit`.

+CUDA MEX files should be compiled with a makefile, which is found in the subdirectory `mex/sbm_cuda`.
+So far, they have only been compiled on linux.
+If you encounter a compilation or runtime error, you can create an issue on this repository to ask for help.
+In that case, please make sure to include the following:
+* Information about your OS and Matlab version
+* Output of the command nvcc --version
+* Output of the command nvidia-smi